Brett Seney

-Brett Seney (born February 28, 1996) is a Canadian professional ice hockey forward currently playing for the Rockford IceHogs of the American Hockey League (AHL) while under contract to the Chicago Blackhawks of the National Hockey League (NHL).
+Brett Seney (born February 28, 1996) is a Canadian professional ice hockey forward and captain for the Rockford IceHogs of the American Hockey League (AHL).
 Seney was drafted by the New Jersey Devils 157th overall in the 2015 NHL Entry Draft.

 Prior to turning professional, Seney played for Merrimack College where he was honoured as a Hockey East Third Team All-Star.

 Playing career

 Seney was selected 157th overall in the 2015 NHL Entry Draft by the New Jersey Devils.
 He was committed to play for Merrimack College in October 2015, but after a successful season with the Kingston Voyageurs he was asked to start a season earlier.
 In his sophomore, junior, and senior season at Merrimack College, Seney was named to the Hockey East All-Academic Team.
 In his senior year he was named to the Hockey East Third Team All-Star.

 On March 16, 2018, at the conclusion of his senior season, Seney signed a two-year, entry-level contract with the Devils.
 He was assigned to the Devils American Hockey League team, the Binghamton Devils, for the 2018–19 season.
 On November 3, 2018, Seney made his NHL debut as the Devils lost 3–0 to the New York Islanders.
 On November 11, Seney recorded his first career NHL goal in a 5–2 loss to the Winnipeg Jets.

 On July 29, 2021, Seney signed a one-year, two-way contract with the Toronto Maple Leafs.

 At the conclusion of his contract with the Maple Leafs, Seney left as a free agent and signed a one-year, two-way contract with the Chicago Blackhawks on July 13, 2022.
+On October 12, 2024, Seney was named Captain of the Rockford IceHogs On June 23, 2025, Seney re-signed with the IceHogs on a two-year AHL contract.